awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_resource-based-policy-examples.md

 # AWS CloudTrail resource\-based policy examples<a name="security_iam_resource-based-policy-examples"></a>

 **Note**
-Currently, integrations are supported in all commercial AWS Regions supported by CloudTrail Lake except: me\-central\-1\.
+Currently, CloudTrail Lake supports integrations in all commercial AWS Regions where the service is available except for Middle East \(UAE\)\.
 For information about CloudTrail Lake supported Regions, see [CloudTrail Lake supported Regions](cloudtrail-lake-supported-regions.md)\.

 CloudTrail supports resource\-based permissions policies for CloudTrail channels used for CloudTrail Lake integrations\.
 For more information about creating integrations with CloudTrail Lake, see [Create an integration with an event source outside of AWS](query-event-data-store-integration.md)\.